Can your Apple Watch help prevent a stroke?

 Back to the drawing board

 Apple Watch has faced criticism for its work on atrial fibrillation in the past.
 Its last study, published in November, showed that the Apple Watch was capable of detecting atrial fibrillation with some accuracy.
 However, it also showed that just because it was able to detect an arrhythmia doesn’t mean the Watch was able to get people to do something about it.
-Of the 2,161 people who were notified of an irregular heartbeat, only 450 followed up on the alert by sending in additional information (in the form of an heart beat monitoring patch).
+Of the 2,161 people who were notified of an irregular heartbeat, only 450 followed up on the alert by sending in additional information (in the form of an heartbeat monitoring patch).

 It’s up to a doctor to verify whether a patient has atrial fibrillation.

-Ultimately, the Apple Watch’s main purpose in the Heartline study isn’t about screening, but rather preventing stroke.
+Ultimately, the Apple Watch’s main purpose in the Heartline study isn’t about screening but rather preventing stroke.
 The watch will alert the user if it detects an irregular heart rhythm, but it’s up to a doctor to verify whether a patient has atrial fibrillation or something else.
-The task of the study is to test whether the Apple Watch can do more towards keeping a patient healthy than a smartphone app alone.
+The task of the study is to test whether the Apple Watch can do more toward keeping a patient healthy than a smartphone app alone.

 So far, wrist wearables have failed to prove that they make their wearers any healthier than they already are.
 Previous attempts both by Apple and competitors like Fitbit have focused on fitness and weight loss.
 In this study, the aim is to influence less demanding behaviors like standing up to stretch ones legs or reducing the amount of salt a person consumes.
 “If you could do that, it would move the needle in health care,” says Burton.

-Note: Correction: this article has been updated to clarify that the Heartline study is not related to Apple’s Research app.